"Now, that's what I call a sticky situation."

 - Buster Keaton uses this gag a lot.

 - Who Framed Roger Rabbit: Judge Doom punches a container of glue and gets it on his fist.
 He then accidentally hits a steam roller and gets stuck to it.
 He steps in the glue and when he tries to push off the steamroller with his foot, gets that stuck to it as well.
 He's eventually run over by the steamroller, but he survives because he's a toon.
-Watch it here, starting at 1:40.

 - In Dirty Rotten Scoundrels, Jamieson delivers Freddy to a party of sailors on shore leave who Freddy had earlier attempted to deceive.
 The next morning, we see that he has apparently gotten along with them just fine, casually leaning with his hand against a doorframe as the last of them leaves the room.
 He then asks Jamieson to get his hand un-superglued from the door frame.

-- In The Man With Two Brains, Dr. Hfuhruhurr consults with his boss, who spends the conversation with his index fingers placed pensively against his upper lip.
+- In The Man with Two Brains, Dr. Hfuhruhurr consults with his boss, who spends the conversation with his index fingers placed pensively against his upper lip.
 At the end of the conversation, the doctor asks when the operation to separate his fingers from his lip will happen, and notes that superglue is something you have to be careful with.

 - In National Lampoon's Christmas Vacation, Clark and his wife go to bed after he just cut down a pine tree, coating his hands in sap.